rsbertolini/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview of Project
+The purpose of this project was multifold:
+* Familarize ourselves with Jupyter Notebook
+* Read in and merge 2 csv files to 1 data frame
+* Perform data cleanup
-The purpose of this project was multifold, 1)familarize ourselves with Jupyter Notebook 2) read in and merge 2 csv files to 1 data frame 3) perform data cleanup and 4)analyze how the results of that cleanup impacts calculations and overall results.
+* Analyze how the results of that cleanup impacts calculations and overall results

 ## Results